The Selina Soule, Chelsea Mitchell, and Alanna Smith Stories

 Alliance Defending Freedom has established a strong record of success standing against unelected authorities and bureaucrats who attempt to rewrite laws and violate the freedom of Americans.
 But your help is critically needed now.
-Because, for Selina Soule and many others, the fight is just beginning.
+Because, for Selina, Chelsea, Alanna, and many others, the fight is just beginning.

 God has shown us time and time again that when we stand together, we can be victorious.
 But standing for fairness and justice isn’t “someone else’s fight.”
 It’s your fight.
 It’s our fight.

-Please give generously today to stand with Selina, Alanna, and others like them.
+Please give generously today to stand with Selina, Chelsea, Alanna, and others like them.

 About Alliance Defending Freedom